badbatch/getta/README.md

 **cache?: `Core`**

-An instance of the @cachemap/core cache for caching responses against the request.
-Caching is only enabled on GET requests.
+An instance of the @cachemap/core cache for caching responses against requests.
+Caching is only enabled on `GET` requests.
 For more info on @cachemap/core see <https://github.com/badbatch/cachemap>.

 **enableConditionalRequests?: `boolean`**

 Enables conditional requests with If-None-Match header.
-Default is true.
+Default is `true`.

 **fetchTimeout?: `number`**

 How long to wait for a request to respond before timing out and returning an error.
-Default is 5000.
+Default is `5000`.

 **headers?: `Record<string, string>`**